 "Save": Regatta sofa with white Sunbrella cushions from Crate & Barrel, $1,794 (currently marked down to $1,618)

-Really save: KLöVEN/KUNGSö loveseat in white from IKEA, $260.
+Really save: KLöVEN loveseat, $140, with two KUNGSö cushions in white, $70, from IKEA.
 Bonus: the frame is made from sustainably harvested eucalyptus wood, not endangered teak.

 "Splurge": Tuuci Ocean Master hexagonal Aluma-Teak umbrella in natural with Java finish, from Restoration Hardware, $2,150 (currently marked down to $1,612)